 They are very similar (see the At-a-Glance Comparison chart).
 Both focus on bringing Thoreau's legacy to our current world.
-Thoreau Farm focuses on the birth house as an education and writing center in Concord, embedded in a community of engaged citizens, reaching an audience of educated non-specialists eager to connect with history and ideas, and welcoming visitors of all ages and backgrounds.
+Thoreau Farm focuses on the birth house as an education and writing center in Concord, embedded in a community of engaged citizens and reaching an audience of educated non-specialists eager to connect with history and ideas.
 The Thoreau Society fosters an international conversation among scholars and enthusiasts focused conferences, publications, and the Thoreau Prize, with a crucial foothold at the Shop at Walden Pond.